|

 a patch of luminous moss.
 It is some sort of crab-man!

 he whispered, excitedly.
-It has eight legsand lookthese
+It has eight legs andlookthese

-Drizzt grabbed his arm.
+grabbed his arm.
 What?

 The dark elf pointed to the glowing moss, then gestured with